krsilveira/Book-Search-Engine/README.md

 ## Description
 This project is a book search engine that allows you to view, save and delete books to a User profile.
 The application is refactored with the original functionality provided with a RESTful API that is replaced with the GraphQL Apollo Server, hosted with Heroku App.
-The functionality of the application demonstrates my current knowledge of full-stack web development.
+The functionality of the application demonstrates my current knowledge as a full-stack web developer.
 Highlighted proficiencies during development:

 * MERN stack
 * Apollo Server & GraphQL